Booking a library space

 Moonee Valley City Council offers a range of community spaces for hire.
 This includes meeting rooms at four of our library branches: Sam Merrifield, Avondale Heights, Niddrie, and Flemington.

-These rooms vary in size, and capacity limits apply in line with COVID-19 restrictions and recommendations.
-Please call us to clarify current guidelines.
+These rooms vary in size, and capacity limits apply.

 Some of our spaces are equipped with audio visual technology including projectors and smart TVs.
 Appropriate cables can be supplied by the library where required.

 Fees and charges apply to room hire.
-Please see below for hire rates.
-Pandemic discounts may apply to some groups.
+See below for hire rates.

 Please note that it is not necessary to book a room for the purpose of individual study.
 If our spaces are not occupied by a hirer they are available to general library users.